In popular accounts of evolutionary psychology, men are cads.

 • Men don’t accumulate much wealth (when they do, they are more likely to take multiple wives and engage in warfare to defend their wealth)

 Gray and Anderson don’t discuss all these factors in depth.
-But they give considerable attention to other issues, including these:
+Instead, they give considerable attention to these issues:

 Men contribute less paternal care when they aren’t married to the children’s mothers.
 After a divorce, some men retreat from their children’s lives, but the stereotype of the deadbeat dad is misleading: The same dads that refuse to pay child support are usually men who provided little support before they got divorced.